 I read this book and related to it so much.
-Then I noticed an interesting polarization in the reviews: people either related deeply to the story like I did, or they absolutely loathed it.
+Then I noticed an interesting polarization in the reviews: people either related deeply to it like I did, or they absolutely loathed both the story and the author.
 Interesting.

 Like many of the other authors on this list, Kim wanted something different than the career, house, wealth, and other material things we’re told we’re supposed to work for.
 So, she and her husband left their jobs and home to explore around the world.